iron-software/IronXL-Examples/how-to/csharp-create-excel-chart-programmatically/README.md

     series = chart.AddSeries(xAxis, "D2:D7");
     series.Title = ws["D1"].StringValue;

-    chart.SetTitle("Sales Performance Chart");
+    chart.SetTitle("Column Chart");
     chart.SetLegendPosition(LegendPosition.Bottom);
     chart.Plot();
-    wb.SaveAs("Generated_Column_Chart.xlsx");
+    wb.SaveAs("Exported_Column_Chart.xlsx");
 }
 ```

-In this method, we start by opening a Workbook and accessing its default Worksheet.
-A chart is initiated indicating the type and position.
-Titles and legend positions are set for each added series, and then chart plotting takes place.
+In this example, we configure the chart type and location using the `CreateChart` method of the `WorkSheet` object, then add title and legend to the series as demonstrated.

 <div class="content-img-align-center">
 	<div class="center-image-wrapper">